Overview Regarding Administrator and Faculty Nominations (from Ohio University Policy)

 As the nomination form (see below) moves through the appropriate channels, short (one-page) letters of support from the chair/director, dean, and/or other appropriate administrators are to be attached to the form.
 Letters should address the factors above, as well as any others deemed pertinent to the nomination including recognition and honors.

-Submit completed nominations electronically to the Associate Provost for Faculty Development Katie Hartman (email@example.com) any time before May 15.
+Submit completed nominations electronically to the Vice Provost for Faculty Development Katie Hartman (firstname.lastname@example.org).

 Approved nominations are presented to the Board of Trustees at the next available meeting.

-Once presented to the trustees, the president's office sends letters of congratulation to those receiving emeritus/emerita status or, in the cases of status being granted posthumously, a designated family member or other person.
+After presented to the trustees, the Office of the President sends letters of congratulation to those receiving emeritus/emerita status or, in the cases of status being granted posthumously, a designated family member or other person.

 For more information: